odanylevskyi/yii2-sitemap-xml/README.md

  ...
  ```
  where `:id`, `:title` should be valid attributes of `Article` model.
- Also You can add SQL rules to our `Article` model.
+ Also You can add SQL rules to your model (e.g. `Article`).
 For example ,lets imagine that you want to add only articles that was accepted by moderator.
 You can do it in the following way:
  ```php
  ...
      'sitemap' => [